It looks like she's going to a New Year's Eve party.

 I know you're a New Yorker.

-I go to Connecticut, I run into Republicans there.
+I run into Republicans there.

 Life is hell on earth.

-I mean, uh I understand it.
+I mean, I understand it.

-You live in a blue state and you're Republican, it's and you listen to Hillary being praised and and and treated like a like a like a god, all the I understand all that.
+You live in a blue state and you're a Republican and you listen to Hillary being praised and treated like a god.

-I don't care how she votes, because her vote is not going to determine anything.
+I don't care how she votes because her vote is not going to determine anything.

-The question about her vote is will she distance herself with a kooks or will she vote with a kooks?
+The question about her vote is: will she distance herself with a kooks or will she vote with a kooks?

 I don't know.